SUFandom/Elclair/README.md

 ## What Changed From V.1?
 Version 1 Has some script Layout Issues the Chmod was behind from mv, so chmod wouldn't work, changing Layout Fixed it under version 2.
-Fist Bug Release Fix, but found by me only
+Fist Bug Release Fix, but found by me only.

 Added New uninstallers that experimental (60% Running on Whiptail) that may break, Fix is coming soon

 ## SO....
 What can I do with this?